MEDIA CONTACT: Hilary Dickinson at firstname.lastname@example.org or 608-363-2849

 “I like that my work has important policy implications,” Ellett said.
 “Good governance has become central to the field of international development.
 Oftentimes practitioners approach this from a technical perspective, but what my research shows is how intensely political the process of supporting and building the rule of law is.”

 This summer Ellett plans to complete her book manuscript for Routledge titled “African Courts and Emerging Judicial Power.”
 The book explores the paradoxical emergence of vibrant judiciaries in constrained political settings in eastern and southern Africa.

-Source: Rachel Ellett is an assistant professor of political science and the Moat Junior Professor of International Studies.
+Source: Rachel Ellett is an associate professor of political science and the Moat Junior Professor of International Studies.
 Ellett teaches courses in international and comparative politics, with an emphasis on African studies.
 Her research interests lie at the intersection of law and politics, and she is currently working on projects in eastern and southern Africa and the Commonwealth Caribbean.
 She is also interested in the ways in which teachers can effectively draw on students’ study abroad experiences in the political science classroom.
 Ellett can serve as a media contact for topics related to her research and teaching.